 Simple Badge Release

 With Simple Badge Release, the user can scan a badge and release Pull Print and Direct Secure Release jobs.
 Printers configured for Simple Badge Release must be IP-based printers.
-Pull Print Pull Print is when a user prints to a virtual print queue that holds the job until they release it to a physical printer. releases all print jobs in the user's queue.
-With Direct Secure Release Direct Secure Release is when a user prints directly to a physical printer and has the option to print immediately or hold the job., the user can choose to release only the last print job sent to the print queue.
+Pull Print A virtual print queue that holds a print job on the user's device until the user authenticates and releases it to a pull print-enabled printer. releases all print jobs in the user's queue.
+With Direct Secure Release A secure print option that sends a print job to a designated printer and requires the user to authenticate at that specific printer to release it., the user can choose to release only the last print job sent to the print queue.

 Overview

-Simple Badge Release is an alternative that provides a badge release option on a printer that cannot have the Control Panel Application (CPA) A Control Panel Application (CPA) is an app that is installed on a compatible multifunction printer (MFP) and aids in the release of held print jobs, authentication for secure printing, and simple scanning functions. installed because it does not have a digital display.
+Simple Badge Release is an alternative that provides a badge release option on a printer that cannot have the Control Panel Application (CPA) An app installed on a compatible multifunction device (MFD) that aids in the release of held print jobs, supports authentication for secure printing, and provides simple scanning functionality. installed because it does not have a digital display.
 This feature uses converters, sometimes called controllers, that are IP based.
 Converters usually have a couple of network ports and a USB port to plug in a USB badge reader.

 The converter takes the card data from a badge reader and converts it to a format that can be sent and used over a network, usually with TCP / IP.